chloealbright/DevHiveMind/README.md

 Feel free to customize this template further to align with your specific goals for the software development knowledge repository.

+## Disclaimer

+In this repository, you'll find an assortment of Markdown files encompassing various subjects, along with my personalized Obsidian setup, complete with plugins and custom configurations.
+To ensure that your contributions don't inadvertently disrupt these customization's during pull requests, You can alternative: establish your own Obsidian repository where you can maintain your personal notes.

+Once you believe your contributions hold value and are ready to be integrated into this main repository, simply fork it and append the specific note.
+This method allows you to circumvent the inclusion of your individual Obsidian settings and plugins, which may diverge from those in this repository.
+Employing this approach streamlines the pull request process and expedites the merging procedure and allows you to have your own custom Obsidian setup if wish to.

 ## Steps to Contribute
 **Follow these steps to contribute to a project: